Licence to Kill: Casting

 After Carey Lowell was chosen to play Pam Bouvier, she watched many of the films in the series for inspiration.
 Lowell had described becoming a Bond girl as "huge shoes to fill", as she did not see herself as a "glamour girl", even coming to audition in jeans and a leather jacket.
 While Lowell wore a wig for the scenes set in the United States, a scene where Bouvier is given money and told by Bond to go and buy some new clothes (and, going off and doing so, also has her hair cut) was added so that Lowell's own short hair style could be used.

 Robert Davi was cast following a suggestion by Broccoli's daughter Tina, and screenwriter Richard Maibaum, who had seen Davi in the television film Terrorist on Trial: The United States vs. Salim Ajami.
 To portray Sanchez, Davi researched the Colombian drug cartels and how to do a Colombian accent, and since he was method acting, he would stay in character off-set.
 After Davi read Casino Royale for preparation, he decided to turn Sanchez into a "mirror image" of James Bond, based on Ian Fleming's descriptions of Le Chiffre.
 The actor also learned scuba diving for the scene where Sanchez is rescued from the sunken armoured car.

 Davi later helped with the casting of Sanchez's mistress Lupe Lamora, by playing Bond in the audition.
 Talisa Soto was picked from twelve candidates because Davi said he "would kill for her".
 David Hedison returned to play Felix Leiter, sixteen years after playing the character in Live and Let Die.
 Hedison did not expect to return to the role, saying "I was sure that [Live and Let Die] would be my first – and last" and Glen was reluctant to cast the 61-year-old actor, since the role included a scene parachuting.

 Up-and-coming actor Benicio del Toro was chosen to play Sanchez's henchman, Dario, for being "laid back while menacing in a quirky sort of way", according to Glen.
-Wayne Newton got the role of Professor Joe Butcher after sending a letter to the producers expressing interest in a cameo because he always wanted to be in a Bond film.
-The President of Isthmus was played by Pedro Armendáriz, Jr., the son of Pedro Armendáriz, who played Ali Kerim Bey in From Russia with Love.
+Davi warmed to the actor: "Benicio called me his mentor during 'Licence'".
+Wayne Newton got the role of Professor Joe Butcher after sending a letter to the producers expressing interest in a cameo because he had always wanted to be in a Bond film.
+The President of Isthmus was played by Pedro Armendáriz Jr., the son of Pedro Armendáriz, who played Ali Kerim Bey in From Russia with Love.

 John Rhys-Davies claimed he was asked to reprise his role from the previous film as General Pushkin in a cameo appearance, but declined since he felt the character was not necessary to the plot.